Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-It’s important to remember that liposuction is not a weight loss program.
-So we encourage you to not spend the weeks and months after liposuction stepping on the scale obsessively.
+It’s important to remember that liposuction is not a weight loss program, but a body contour treatment.
+So we encourage you to not spend the weeks and months after liposuction plastic surgery stepping on the scale obsessively.
 Fat is lighter than water, meaning that its removal will not subtract that much body weight.
 It’s much more meaningful to look at the loss of volume you experience.
 On average, patients go down about two pant sizes after liposuction to their abdomen.

 Maintaining Results After Liposuction